Darksky24/IoT-ESP32-PPM-of-water/README.md

 of measurement in "measuring mode" .
 Set the period by pushing the enter button(Default period is 15 seconds)

 ![alt text](https://user-images.githubusercontent.com/91105484/168829306-7d8530da-26d7-4c58-9b4f-4758cc0c51f6.jpg)
-## Deployment

-- The system is built using ESP32 and the knowledge from Embeded course we have learnt
-- The sensor measures will send the infomation on the Thingspeak server using POST Method
-- The android display app will then retrieve the data through MQTT protocol